tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

    - `Verified Orchestration (<instance>)`
    - `Verified Orchestration Migration (<instance>)`

-## Deploy the admin site for the instance
+## Deploy the admin site and portal site for the instance

+1. Refer to the "Setting up a new instance" section in [Admin Readme.md](https://github.com/VerifiedOrchestration/verified-orchestration-admin/blob/main/README.md#setting-up-a-new-instance)
-Refer to the "Setting up a new instance" section in [Readme.md](https://github.com/VerifiedOrchestration/verified-orchestration-admin/blob/main/README.md#setting-up-a-new-instance)
+1. Refer to the "Setting up a new instance" section in [Portal Readme.md](https://github.com/VerifiedOrchestration/verified-orchestration-portal/blob/main/README.md#setting-up-a-new-instance)

 ## Troubleshooting